 During the meet and confer process, Warters advised Pratt officials that meeting with the State was an "appropriate and necessary step" in the process, largely because Pratt viewed the Second Circuit in the 2000 litigation as having criticized Pratt for not seeking the State's assistance.
 See Ex.
-52; Tr. at 986-88.
+52; see generally Tr. at 986-88.
 Specifically, the Second Circuit stated that, while they "will not attempt to delineate with precision" what would fulfill Pratt's "every efforts" obligations, an indication that the Company has made serious efforts might include, inter alia, "good faith pursuit of reasonable concessions from the Union or the State that would reduce or eliminate the financial need to transfer work out of Connecticut."
 District 91, 230 F.3d at 579.
-In light of the language of the Second Circuit's opinion and Pratt's own understanding of its obligations under Letter 22, the court concludes that Pratt had a duty to approach the State in good faith to determine if assistance was available that would help preserve bargaining unit work.
+Given that Pratt decided it would engage the State, the court concludes that Pratt had a duty to do so in good faith to determine if assistance was available that would help preserve bargaining unit work.